PoXel6/PoXel6/README.md

 # I don't know how it works.

+Cringe lord.

 Senior BuzzWord Developer.

 Editor wars veteran.

 Sex !haver.

-(I use Arch, BTW)
+I use Arch, BTW.

-Masters in AI complexity and complaining, at Hallucinations Uni.
+Able to hillucinate without AI assistance.

 Loves shiny objects; but it's not a syndrome.

-Fascinated by technology.
+Fascinated by technology; Too dumb to understand it.

 Admires complexity and complains about simplicity.

-Scared of so called women (known as females, idk)
+Scared of so called women.
 # Stats 📊